stefan-hoeck/idris2-tutorial/src/Tutorial/Eq.md

 ```

 However, the example below can't be implemented as easily
-(try id!), because Idris can't figure out on its own
+(try it!), because Idris can't figure out on its own
 that the two lengths unify.

 ```idris